What is a Texas Medical Power of Attorney?

 A medical power of attorney authorizes your agent to act on your behalf only after your attending physician certifies in writing and files the certification in your medical records that based on his reasonable medical judgment, you are incompetent.

-Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify that treatment cannot be given to or withheld from you if you object.
+Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify no medical provider can give or withhold treatment from you if you object.